 RCP gives evidence to committee of MPs scrutinising Health and Social Care Bill

 The RCP submits written evidence to the House of Commons Bill Committee, the group of MPs charged with scrutinising the Health and Social Care Bill line-by-line.
 The RCP president, Sir Richard Thompson, gave oral evidence to the committee on 10 February 2011.

 RCP raises concerns about government proposals for education and training

-In the Department of Health consultation Developing the healthcare workforce, the government sets out proposals to establish a new framework for developing the healthcare workforce.
+In the DH consultation Developing the healthcare workforce, the government sets out proposals to establish a new framework for developing the healthcare workforce.
 The RCP response to the education and training white paper highlights the need for strong national planning and intelligence gathering for medical education and training, and the importance of retaining an independent quality management and assurance of postgraduate medical education.